Decommunization in Russia

+Decommunization in Russia has seen the limited removal of communist names for settlements, streets and districts, as well as monuments to communist events and figures.
+Many prominent Russian politicians began their careers in the Soviet period, and there has been little scrutiny of their actions during this time.
+Russia's modern communist movement led by the Communist Party of the Russian Federation is much stronger than those in other post-communist states.

 August 1991 attempted coup

-On 23 August 1991, two days after the failure of the August Coup, Russian President Boris Yeltsin suspended the existence of the Communist Party of the Russian SFSR, pending investigation of its role in the recent events.
-This decision was taken over the objections of Soviet President Mikhail Gorbachev, who insisted that the Party as a whole was not to blame.
+On 23 August 1991, two days after the failure of the August Coup, Russian president Boris Yeltsin suspended the existence of the Communist Party of the Russian SFSR, pending investigation of its role in the recent events.
+This decision was taken over the objections of Soviet president Mikhail Gorbachev, who insisted that the party as a whole was not to blame.
 The Communist Party Regional committees (obkom) in the Russian SFSR were closed, and the building of the Central Committee of the CPSU on the Old Square in Moscow was sealed.

-The following day, on 24 August 1991, Gorbachev dissolved the Central Committee of the Communist Party of the Soviet Union (CPSU) and resigned as its Secretary General while remaining President of the Soviet Union.
+The following day, on 24 August 1991, Gorbachev dissolved the Central Committee of the Communist Party of the Soviet Union (CPSU) and resigned as its secretary general while remaining President of the Soviet Union.
 On 25 August, Yeltsin issued another decree nationalizing the property of the Communist Party, including its archives and bank accounts, and transferring their control to the RSFSR Council of Ministers.

 Within a few weeks after the coup, the Soviet Union peacefully broke up.
 On 6 November 1991, Yeltsin banned the Communist Party of the Soviet Union (CPSU), which had exercised pervasive control over Russian society for years.
 The breakup of the Soviet Union was acknowledged in the Belavezha Accords of 8 December, ratified by the Supreme Soviet of the Russian SFSR on 12 December.
 On 26 December 1991, the dissolution of the Soviet Union was declared.
 Its largest constituent republic, the Russian SFSR, was renamed the Russian Federation.
 It was formally established on 1 January 1992 and became the legal successor state of the Soviet Union.